xcart/xc5-manual/en/product_classes_and_attributes/managing_product_class_attributes.md

 **Method 2:**

 1. In your store's Admin area, find the product for which you want to edit a "product class"-level attribute (This can be any product that has this attribute: you will be able to extend the changes to the other products of the same product class), open its details and click on the** Attributes** tab.
-2. On the **Attributes** tab, click <u>Global</u>.
+2. On the **Attributes** tab, click Global.
-3. On the page that opens, locate the page section intended for managing the product's "product class"-level attributes (The title of this section is formed based on the name of the product class according to the pattern "<Product class name> attributes").
+3. On the page that opens, locate the page section intended for managing the product's "product class"-level attributes (The title of this section is formed based on the name of the product class according to the pattern "`<Product class name>` attributes").
 4. Find the attribute you want to edit and make any changes you require:

     *   To edit the attribute name, hover your cursor over it (the **Attribute name** field will become visible), click inside the **Attribute name** field and edit the attribute name as you require.